Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

 class AnnotationResponseProcessor {

     /**
-     * The purpose of this function is to process a response from an annotation-based route
+     * Process a response from an annotation-based route
      * and ensure it has the correct Content-Type header based on the route's annotation.
      *
      * @param response The response from the route